 Phys 1350/1450 or 2240/2340 (Introductory or General Physics) and Math 1830 (Elementary Statistics), Math 2640/2740/2840 (Calculus and Analytic Geometry), or equivalent, are required as prerequisites to advanced chemistry courses.
 Student selecting the criminalistics emphasis are required to take Biology 1650 (Unity of Life), and CJ 1130 (Intro to Criminal Justice) as part of their general education requirements.

-A student who is considering one of the criminalistics emphases should print and review a representative 4-year plan, for either the ACS-track or the DNA-track, and then discuss it with their advisor.
+A student who is considering criminalistics ACS-track emphases should print and review a representative 4-year plan for criminalistics ACS-track, and then discuss it with their advisor.